 Spin-off company and rebirth

-Though a shadow of its former self, AOL continues to operate today with a portfolio of content sites including Huffington Post, TechCrunch, Engadget, and Autoblog.
-It also owns a suite of advertising services for mobile, desktop, and television.
+Though a shadow of its former self, AOL continues to operate today with a portfolio of content sites, including Huffington Post, TechCrunch, Engadget, and Autoblog.

 The company still sells dial-up internet access to a few thousand customers, with 1.5 million more paying for AOL’s technical support and identity theft protection plan known as AOL Advantage.